Enecuum/docs/enq/how-to-delegate.md

 ### Transit

 This is not an action but a state of your coins after the undelegation transaction.
-There is a time lock on your coins, which is the time needed for the coins to become available for the transfer to your balance.
+There is a time lock on your coins, which is the time needed for the coins to become available for the transfer to your balance, about 1.5 days.
 This time lock guarantees fair rewards calculation eliminating possibility to use one coin in two PoS contacts simultaneously.

 <p align = "center"> <img src="./img/how-to-delegate/transit.png" width="500"> <img src="./img/how-to-delegate/transit-mobile.png" width="200"/></p>